wso2/docs-is/en/docs/guides/identity-lifecycles/lock-accounts-by-failed-login-attempts.md

     by setting the <strong>Account Unlock Time</strong> period.

     If the lock time is set to 0, the account has to be unlocked by an admin user.
-For more information about this, see [Account locking for a particular user](../../learn/locking-a-specific-user-account).
+For more information about this, see [Lock and Unlock User Accounts](../../../guides/identity-lifecycles/lock-account/).

-### Sending email notifications for account locking
+### Send email notifications for account locking

 Once you have configured WSO2 Identity Server for account locking by failed login attempts, you can also configure the WSO2 IS to send an